 As I progressed toward my thesis paper and exhibit, I visited over 50 of these labyrinths, sketched and doodled, designed 2D and 3D computer models, created temporary and permanent labyrinth installations, facilitated walks, and gave presentations about labyrinths.
 My thesis exhibit included photographic documentation of my site visits and major labyrinth installations as well as multiple interactive components including a sand table with laser-cut wood labyrinth templates, pebbles, and styluses for tracing the paths in the sand.

-Since completing my MFA, I have offered consultation and design services, led workshops on labyrinth history, design, and use, and facilitated labyrinth walks and rituals incorporating labyrinths and spirals.
-I am currently working on a set of 5” x 7” finger labyrinth cards with both traditional and original designs.
-I have also continued visiting labyrinths and am up to 68 out of the 250+ sites on the Labyrinths of New England map.
+Since completing my MFA, I have offered consultation and design services, led workshops and taught courses on labyrinth history, design, and use, and facilitated labyrinth walks and rituals incorporating labyrinths and spirals.
+I also have a series of finger labyrinth cards for visual and tactile meditation.
+I have continued visiting labyrinths and am up to about 90 of the 250+ sites on the Labyrinths of New England map.